 After much waiting around and gawking and ogling and drinking of 7-dollar Budweiser we finally find some seats at the stage where the girls are dancing.
 There’s a counter there for you to put your drink on and the girls on stage have a couple of poles they can use to do stripper moves on, and we all sit down there, Chet’s brothers and their girls too, and somebody orders a round.
 You’ve got to keep throwing ones on the stage if you want to keep your seat, so the first thing I do is ask the waitress, who I kind of wish was offering lap dances too, for change for a twenty in all ones.
 Once I have a wad of ones I am happy and much contented.
 I shove the wad into the top pocket of my shirt and get ready to start flinging them out one by one at the succulent dancing girls.
 This is the only thing I really like doing at strip clubs, this sitting at the stage, sipping my drink, watching nude girls dance, and throwing them dollar bills for tips.
 I find it very entertaining for some reason.
 A few beers into this I look over at the girl sitting next to Chet’s brother, and for some reason, forgetting, or choosing to ignore, that this is Chet’s brother’s girlfriend, I lean over to Leroy and ask him how much he thinks a lap dance from her would be.
 He screams at me something about me being an asshole and that I can’t get a lap dance from Chet’s brother’s girlfriend, and then he laughs and orders two more beers and another roll of ones from the extremely hot and now a bit ornery waitress.
 The show goes on.
 New girls come up on stage to dance every couple of songs.
 Sometimes two girls dance at once.
 They give a whole lot of attention to some guys who look like they’re investment bankers or something.
 Our money must be worth less.
 We spend a lot of time sitting there, and throw many one-dollar bills at the girls on stage, but after a certain point it all starts to feel the same.
 All the girls do the same moves, some abridged dance of the seven veils, involving kicking their high heels very loudly against the stage floor and doing some kind of gymnastics with the pole, and always pretending to rub themselves while kneeling on the stage-end in front of some guys who are trying to slip ones into the girl’s bra or other lacey fringed undergarments.

 After using the restroom, which was crowded and disgusting, I went back to the bar and just started standing around looking at things.
-There were all kinds of scantily clad girls roaming around and whispering into guy’s ears as they went by.
-Some girls were giving guys lap dances, very frictional ones sometimes, but mostly they just seemed to be wandering around aimlessly like they were bored at some idiot’s party that they didn’t want to be at in the first place, but had to keep a smile on their face and pretend to be happy and social for the host’s sake.
+There were all kinds of scantily clad girls roaming around and whispering into guys ears as they went by.
+Some girls were giving lap dances to a few "gentlemen", very frictional ones sometimes, but mostly they just seemed to be wandering around aimlessly like they were bored at some idiot’s party that they didn’t want to be at in the first place, but had to keep a smile on their face and pretend to be happy and social for the host’s sake.
 They swaggered around, preoccupied and confidently casual, knowing that a raft of lecherous eyes were upon them.
 None of them had on sequined outfits with feathers.
 I started dreaming about tigers in red weather, and Gypsy Rose Lee, and the infamous Miss Belle Jangles of Mugwumps strip club in 1968 who started this whole pole-dancing thing before I was even born.
 I always miss the good stuff.

 So some girl comes up to me and tells me that my friend’s just paid for me to have a lap dance with her.
 I start to say no thanks and walk away, but catch myself just in time, figuring I have to do it.
 It’s been paid for.
 All I’ve got to do is sit there and let her dance on me.
 I can do that.
 I look over at Leroy who is giving me a thumbs up from the bar.
 The bastard’s put up the money for this girl to writhe around on top of me for the duration of two songs.
 Soon she’s dancing on top of me.
 Now, I’ve had lap dances before, and I’m not one to shy away from lust or desire when it happens to perch itself in my lap, but it is just uncomfortable.
 She keeps trying to grind up against me, and I keep having to adjust my pants whenever things are starting to chafe.
 So she’s rubbing her nakedness all over me, and I’m thanking H.L.
 Mencken for giving dignity to this girl’s chosen vocation, and she is really good at what she’s doing, but it’s just that the damn chafing is really starting to bother me.
 But I’m not supposed to touch her.
 So I just sit there and try to enjoy things while constantly moving my pelvis and hips around, trying to rearrange things so there’s no pinching or twisting of vital parts.
 Every once in a while her ass hits my crotch just right and it is great, but for the most part I just keep wishing that she’d keep away from my lap and concentrate on just rubbing her tits in my face or something.
 When her skin rubs against my cheek I finally know why this is a multi-billion dollar industry.
 The prurient thrill of her closeness sends the dopamine spurting and gushing to all sorts of recondite and hidden places in my brain.
 She rubs herself on my face and then I am lost in the perfumed wilderness of her hair.
 I am dizzy with some pseudo-infatuation that lasts for almost half a minute, and leaves me with a gut ache of empty dreams.
 She whispers something in my ear as she’s getting up to go.
 All I can do is smell her hair.
 The music has stopped and she’s putting her top back on.
 I smile and say, “Thank you.
 You were really good.
 That was nice.”
 The look on her face is indescribable.